freddykwon/etch_a_sketch/README.md

 ## Introduction
-An etch-and-sketch project using HTML, CSS and Javascript.
+An etch-a-sketch project using HTML, CSS and Javascript.

-## To Do:
+## To Do
--figure out rainbow color generator function (currently defaults to 'purple') -preventing string user input once program is reset -design UI
+Embed color picker input onto color button, create a range slider for createGrid function and finalize on UI!